Obiorachibuike/React_native_expo_profile_app/README.md

 npx expo start
 ```

-Scan the QR code with the Expo Go app on your device or run it on an emulator.
+Scan the QR code with your **Expo Go** app or run the project in a simulator.

 ---